Strategy to Prevent the Onset of Clinically-Apparent Rheumatoid Arthritis

-The purpose of this study is to determine if hydroxychloroquine (HCQ) is safe and effective for the prevention of future onset of rheumatoid arthritis (RA) in individuals who have elevations of an autoantibody, anti-cyclic citrullinated peptide (anti-CCP).
-The following recruitment strategies will be employed towards identifying healthy subjects with elevated anti-cyclic citrullinated peptide 3 (anti-CCP3) levels: -Pre-screening: - first degree relatives of patients with RA; - subjects at health-fairs; and - identification of subjects with elevated anti-CCP3 levels in the absence of inflammatory arthritis in rheumatology clinics.
+The purpose of this study is to determine if hydroxychloroquine (HCQ) is safe and effective for the prevention of future onset of rheumatoid arthritis (RA) in individuals who have elevations of an autoantibody, anti-cyclic citrullinated peptide (anti-CCP3).
+The following recruitment strategies will be employed towards identifying healthy subjects with elevated anti-cyclic citrullinated peptide (anti-CCP3) levels: -Pre-screening: - first degree relatives of patients with rheumatoid arthritis (RA); - subjects at health-fairs; and - identification of subjects with elevated anti-CCP3 levels in the absence of inflammatory arthritis in rheumatology clinics.

-Healthy Participants Rheumatoid Arthritis (RA) Prevention RA prevention hydroxychloroquine (HCQ) anti-CCP Hydroxychloroquine
+Healthy Participants Rheumatoid Arthritis (RA) Prevention RA prevention hydroxychloroquine (HCQ) anti-CCP3 Arthritis Arthritis, Rheumatoid Hydroxychloroquine

 Open to people ages 18 years and up